vedran-kolka-syntio/risingwave-docs/docs/guides/jdbc-mysql-sink-support.md

 slug: /sink-to-mysql-with-jdbc
 ---

-In this guide, we will introduce how to sink data from RisingWave to JDBC-available databases using the feature of JDBC sink.
+In this guide, we will introduce how to sink data from RisingWave to JDBC-available databases using the JDBC sink connector.
 We will create and connect to a database established on the cloud to minimize the efforts.
 Cloud databases can become an indispensable data sink for applications.
 As the largest cloud provider, AWS hosts Relational Database Services (RDS) that waive the need for setup and maintenance effort and has high availability and scalability options.

 ## Set up and connect to an AWS RDS instance from MySQL